se-panfilov/anarchy-engine/packages/showcases-menu/SECURITY.md

 ## Reporting

-Email \*\*\*\* with a minimal reproduction, affected commit/tag, and impact if known.
+Email **TBD until market release** with a minimal reproduction, affected commit/tag, and impact if known.
 If you can, include a short patch or mitigation suggestion.
 If you prefer encrypted exchange, contact us.

 ## Handling & Disclosure